YoshidaLeo/HackFresno2019/README.md

 To run a php server use the command `php -S localhost:8000`

-Then type `localhost:8000/Website/main.html` on your web browser to run the Website
+Then type `localhost:8000/Website/main.html` on your web browser to run the

+HUEHUEHUEHUEHUE